sumup-oss/foundry/README.md

 We were inspired by many toolkit projects, such as [create-react-app](https://github.com/facebook/create-react-app/) and [kcd-scripts](https://github.com/kentcdodds/kcd-scripts).
 These projects are opinionated, and so is Foundry.
 But Foundry is different, in our opinion, because:

-- It encapsulates tools and their configurations, but also lets you get down and dirty with the configs in your project.
+- It encapsulates tools and their configuration, but also lets you get down and dirty with the configs in your project.
 - It merely proxies the tools you use on a CLI level instead of talking to them through their Node.js APIs.
 We literally execute the binaries and forward any options you provided.

 So please, go ahead and try it.